The 6 P’s: A Framework For Starting Any New Project

 Practice incorporating this project into your week by forming specific habits around it.
 This is a useful way of helping you achieve your goals since it doesn’t take long for these habits to become automatic rituals in your week or working day.

 Thanks for reading our project framework.
-We’ve created a document worksheet with this framework on, which you can use for your young employees, or anyone who would benefit from trying this approach – just click the button below to download this.
+We’ve created a document worksheet with this framework on, which you can use for your young employees, or anyone who would benefit from trying this approach – just click this link to download this.

 If the skills shortage in oil and gas is effecting your company, then get in touch with our recruitment advisors now about succession planning and finding the best young talent in the industry.
 Email us at firstname.lastname@example.org or request a call back below.